 - their work pending issue of the waiver.

-A trade union representative or work colleague should be allowed to accompany the disqualified member of staff to the meeting.
+A trade union rep or work colleague should be allowed to accompany the disqualified member of staff to the meeting.

 It is the responsibility of the disqualified member of staff to apply for a waiver.
-Information about how to apply for a waiver can be found here.
+Information about how to apply for a waiver is available from GOV.UK.

-This will depend on the information Ofsted is given by the individual disqualified and the complexity of the waiver application.
-In the majority of cases, where Ofsted is given the information it needs, decisions can be made quickly and waivers issued in a week or two.
-Where information is incomplete, or where Ofsted needs to make enquiries or conduct interviews, a waiver application may take a number of weeks.
+This will depend on the information Ofsted is given by the disqualified individual and the complexity of the waiver application.
+In the majority of cases, decisions can be made quickly and waivers issued in a week or two.
+Where information is incomplete, or where Ofsted needs to make enquiries or conduct interviews, an application may take a number of weeks.

 Ofsted says that before a decision is made it will consider the following: